The IRC in Lebanon

 How We Help

-- The IRC has opened two centers that focus on the broad needs of Syrian refugee women and girls.
+- The IRC has opened four centers that focus on the broad needs of Syrian refugee women and girls.
 Many experienced emotional and physical trauma in Syria, and face a new set of challenges as refugees.
-Another two centers are opening in 2013.

 - The IRC’s women’s centers provide a safe space for women and girls to gather, to share information on support available to them, and to receive emotional support and crisis counseling.